 But, after I gave up sales and became a back-staged, support professional by giving content services where my words spoke on behalf of my clients, I realized that there was more to the story than just communication.
 There was the calling – the calling to wear many hats as a professional writer.

 Today, I let my words usher people to solutions.
 I am a troubleshooter.
 I help them find, unearth the truth.
 I am a detective.
 I am a storyteller, a speaker, and a self-published author.
 I take pride in helping my readers locate the remedies for their pains.
 And, I am happy to torch their ways through their sometimes pitch-dark confusion.

 Other than speaking at and participating in the STC India annual conferences, I have bored people with my blogs, poems, and stories on a lot of social networking sites and in here.
 I started this blog because I love writing about technical communication and sharing with all of you some writing techniques that I have designed.

 Thanks for stopping by.
 I hope that you like what you read here.
 It is a collection of posts on technical communication and a lot of other topics that interest me.

 You are currently viewing my blog, which (in addition to my profile pages on Facebook, LinkedIn, and Twitter) contains details about me and my work.
 To connect with me, send a request to Suyog(dot)Ketkar(at)Gmail(dot)com, with the subject line as Re: Your blog.

-Note: The brand names, citation, hyperlinks, personal brands, quotes, or references provided (used with or without permission) in the blog are for only reference sake, and may be copyrights, patents, or properties of their respective owners/affiliates (and hence are credited/annotated sufficiently, wherever required).
-Additionally, I request you to provide me sufficient credit and space when you use any of my content (preferably, with my permission).
+Note: The brand names, citation, hyperlinks, personal brands, quotes, or references provided (used with or without permission) in the blog are for only reference sake, and are copyrights, patents, or properties of their respective owners/affiliates (and hence are credited/annotated sufficiently, wherever required).
+I also request you to provide me sufficient credit and space when you use any of my content (preferably, with my permission).
 Thank you for the cooperation.